top of page

 Starring: Jason Statham, Li Bingbing, Rainn Wilson, Ruby Rose, Winston Chao & Cliff Curtis

-The Meg, the latest entry in the true, shark-crazed creature-feature frenzy, gives audiences what they've been looking for: An even bigger predator.
+Why Watch: The Meg, one of the latest entry in the shark-crazed creature-feature frenzy, gives audiences what they've been looking for: An even bigger predator.
 Despite the Megalodon's extinction, that won't stop Warner Brothers from reviving this terrifying threat to Summer Breakers everywhere.
 Based on Steven Alten's book Meg: A Novel of Deep Terror (1997), The Meg is the ultimate guilty pleasure: Jason Statham (in his action-packed element), improbable pseudoscience, an egotistical multimillionaire, and extra-hungry mammoth sharks.
-If you can't get enough of The Meg, don't worry, a sequel titled Meg 2: The Trench is currently in development and set to release in 2023.
+If you can't get enough of The Meg, don't worry, a potential third entry may be in development.

 bottom of page